 Be Sure to Keep Your Dog Quiet and Calm after Surgery

 After surgery, it is important to ensure that your dog stays in a quiet room to keep them calm.
 Limit your pet’s activity until you are sure they are completely healed.
 Your dog should be able to go back to its normal activities within four days of surgery.
 Allow your dog to walk slowly until they can walk completely normal.

 Most dogs recover quickly after a spay operation, and pain relief is typically unnecessary.
-However, if your dog seems to be in pain after the surgery, there are a few pain killers options you can try.
+However, if your dog seems to be in pain after the surgery, there are a few pain killer options you can try.
 Non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or aspirin, can help relieve pain and inflammation.

 You can give your dog NSAIDs directly or put them in her food.
 Another option is to give your dog a warm compress to help soothe her soreness.
 A final way to relieve your dog’s pain is a veterinary medicine prescribed a sedative to keep your dog comfortable during rest.